zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 HTB Godfather
 ```

-20. In this mail, the sender noticed about one important detail: this server had `OverlayFS / FUSE` vulnerability (CVE-2023-0386) which could lead to `escalating privilege`!!
+### Step 20.
+In this mail, the sender noticed about one important detail: this server had `OverlayFS / FUSE` vulnerability (CVE-2023-0386) which could lead to `escalating privilege`!!
 So, I searched for this vulnerability and how to exploit it.
 I found the payload to exploit this vulnerability on the Internet (You can visit this website and learn more about how to exploit this vulnerability: `https://hackindex.io/vulnerabilities/CVE-2023-0386`)
-21. Follow the instruction on the website, I gained the `root` privilege:
+### Step 21.
+Follow the instruction on the website, I gained the `root` privilege:
    * On my computer:

   1. Git and prepared the files.